-For years IPA has been used to remove flux residues after soldering and as general cleaner to remove oil, grease, and other handling soils.
+For years IPA has been used to remove flux residues soldering and as a general cleaner to remove oil, grease, and other handling soils.
 The polar nature of IPA does make it a fairly good cleaner for removing ionic salts from PCBs, and IPA will dissolve the organic acids in rosin-based soldering fluxes.
-In terms of expense it can be purchased in large bulk quantities at pennies per gallon and is readily available nationwide.
+In terms of expense, it can be purchased in bulk quantities by the gallon and is readily available nationwide.

 Outweighing these advantages are a host of disadvantages with respect to the use of IPA as a general cleaner for electronics.
-The polar nature of IPA makes it a poor cleaner for removing non-polar oil and grease.
-In the real world one usually encounters both polar ionic contaminants and non-polar oils and grease, so for the best cleaning one needs to use a cleaner that combines both the cleaning action derived of a polar solvent like IPA and a non-polar solvent to remove non-polar oils and grease.
-Purchased in bulk, the purity of IPA is not easy to guarantee, especially as cost decreases.
-The flammability of IPA also presents safety issues.
+The polar nature of IPA makes it a poor cleaner for removing nonpolar oil and grease.
+In the real world one usually encounters both polar ionic contaminants and nonpolar oils and grease, so for the best cleaning one needs to use a cleaner that combines both the cleaning action derived of a polar solvent like IPA and a nonpolar solvent to remove nonpolar oils and grease.

-But the organic molecules that make up oils, grease and other hydrocarbon residues are non-polar and have no positive or negative parts that can be attracted to the oppositely charged ends of the IPA molecule.
+But the organic molecules that make up oils, grease, and other hydrocarbon residues are nonpolar and have no positive or negative parts that can be attracted to the oppositely charged ends of the IPA molecule.
 Therefore IPA has little effect in dissolving such soils.
 Some oil and grease may be physically carried away when hit with a stream of IPA, but it’s the force of the stream that knocks the residue away from the surface and not the dissolution of the residue in the IPA solvent.
-Since real world cleaning situations involve removal of handling soils (oils and grease from the skin) as well as ionic contaminants, one needs to use a non-polar hydrocarbon solvent to dissolve the oils an grease as well as a polar solvent to remove the salts.
+Since real-world cleaning situations involve removal of handling soils (oils and grease from the skin) as well as ionic contaminants, one needs to use a nonpolar hydrocarbon solvent to dissolve the oils and grease as well as a polar solvent to remove the salts.

 IPA also has a unique feature, which here we will consider to be a disadvantage, in that it is hygroscopic.
 Hygroscopic substances have the ability to absorb moisture (water) from the air.
 The hygroscopic nature of the IPA is very pronounced.
 IPA exposed to the air will absorb moisture rapidly until it reaches an equilibrium value of 65% IPA to 35% water.
 Assemblies rinsed with straight IPA will take longer to dry as the IPA dries relatively fast, while the absorbed moisture dries much more slowly.
 If one is using a squeeze bottle or trigger sprayer of application, each pump stroke will draw moist air back into the container, increasing the amount of absorbed moisture that is sprayed onto the assembly with each new stroke.
 As working time progresses the drying time for the assembly increases as it takes longer for the absorbed moisture to dry.